 Why your website must be mobile optimised

 With more and more people accessing the internet on a mobile device, your website must be mobile optimised.
-Whether we like it or not, whether we think it's good or not, it's a fact; more searches are done on mobile than desktop and more people are accessing the internet for more hours in every day than ever before.
+Whether we like it or not, whether we think it's good or not, it's a fact; more people are accessing the internet for more hours in every day than ever before and a huge percentage of them are accessing it via a mobile device.
 Mobile optimisation of your website used to be an option; now it’s a requirement.

 Why do I need to optimise my website for mobile users?